gibbz00/evolve/README.md

 # Introduction

-The goal of this project to make my personally configured Arch Linux systems work out of the box.
+The goal of this project to serve as a template for personally configured Arch Linux systems work out of the box.

-It's done by scripting the install process into two parts.
+It's done by scripting the install process into two parts:

 * Preparation (prepare.sh) - Preparation of boot and filesystem.
 * Setup (setup.sh) - After first standalone boot.
 User setup, package installations and personal configuartion setup.